Skip to content

 Radiographic Equipment and Facility Management

-Submission of shielding calculations and floor plans to the State of Washington Department of Health (DOH) are not required unless a ring-detector type CT or medical x-ray system will be used for dental imaging.
+Submission of shielding calculations and floor plans to the State of Washington Department of Health (DOH) are not required unless a ring-detector type CT or medical radiographic system will be used for dental imaging.
 If this is required, contact EH&S Radiation Safety for confirmation of shielding calculations and submission of plans to DOH.

-Dental x‑ray equipment is to be in compliance with WAC 246-225A-060 (General requirements for all dental X-ray systems), WAC 246-225A-070 (Special requirements for dental extra-oral radiography), WAC 246‑225A‑080 (Special requirements for dental intra-oral radiography), and WAC 246-225A-085 (Hand –held X-ray system)
+Dental radiographic equipment must be in compliance with WAC 246-225A-060 (General requirements for all dental Radiographic systems), WAC 246-225A- 070 (Special requirements for dental extra-oral radiography), WAC 246-225A-080 (Special requirements for dental intra-oral radiography), and WAC 246- 225A-085 (Hand–held radiographic system)

 Radiographic Quality Assurance

 RQA entails a system of policies and procedures with the aim to ensure that the radiographic diagnostic facilities produce consistent high-quality images and minimizing the risks to patients and providers.
-The requirements in WAC 246-225A-090 (X-ray image processing requirements) and WAC 246-225A-110 (Film Processing quality assurance) must be met when applicable.
+The requirements in WAC 246-225A-090 (Radiographic image processing requirements) and WAC 246-225A-110 (Film Processing quality assurance) must be met when applicable.

-Periodic surveys and inspections
+Periodic Surveys and Inspections

-• x‑ray apparatus and related items
+• Radiographic apparatus and related items

 1. EH&S Radiation Safety will perform a general safety characteristics, the acceptance testing and quality control for dental imaging equipment in adherence to WAC 246‑225A.